 I am forever changed by living in a country once dominated and governed by Communism.
 There’s a couple of things that have stood out to me: 1.
 I lived among people who were humbled by the oppression they lived under and I was drawn to a quality I saw in them because of it.
 2. That as an American, I was proud of my independence and thought I was invincible.

 May I give you some perspective?

 As we go through this COVID-19 virus it is wise to learn from God ALL that you can during this time.
 If you are struggling with boredom or wasting time on trivial matters, I’m thinking you must have never suffered yet to the point of recognizing God’s grace in your life.
-Someone who complains of being bored while contained at home apparently does not know what prayer with humility is.
 Prayer should be constantly, abundantly, rising up in your heart.
-If it is not, seek God and ask Him, “Lord, do I really know you, do I possess your heart of care for people, do I even have a relationship with you?”
+If it is not, seek God and ask Him, “Lord, do I really know you, do I possess your heart of care for people, do I have a real relationship with you?”

 Many of us have lived in a land of plenty and are far removed from physical suffering.
 If that’s you, perhaps this is an opportunity to grow in this area of empathy with those who are suffering.
 Think and pray often for refugees that are driven out of their homes by war and other disasters.
 There’s much we can do to help and encourage others during this time.
 Our prayers and giving financially to those in need is a good place to start.